Srambia

-Historic importance

-Many of the srambias are very old and preserved with great care and passion.

-Modernization
+Overview

+The unique features of a srambia include its very small size, extensive use of timber in the building's construction, often located in a paddy field, and have access to a body of water, such as a pond.

-Many of the srambias are threatened by the threat of modernization as people ignorant of their important are razing them and replacing them with concrete structures.
+Many of the srambias are threatened by the threat of modernization as people ignorant of their importance are razing them and replacing them with concrete structures.